nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerWeb.rst

 Communication confirmation
 -------------------------------------------

-The communication confirmation mechanism and steps are the same as for a normal web project.
+The communication confirmation mechanism and procedures are the same as for a normal web project.
 Thus, see :ref:`Initial Setup of Web Project <firstStepWebStartupTest>`.

 .. note::